 The cost of applying for the EBSQ in Emergency Surgery is €700 of which €350 is required at the time of application for the Eligibility assessment.

-The next examination for this qualification will take place on Friday, 5th May 2017 in Bucharest in conjunction with the 18th Congress of the European Society for Trauma and Emergency Surgery.
-The closing date for applications is 25th March 2017.
+The next examination for this qualification will take place on Friday, 3rd May 2019 in Prague in conjunction with the 20th Congress of the European Society for Trauma and Emergency Surgery.
+The closing date for applications is 23rd March 2019.